rb-nordsense/clj-print/README.md

 This project is unfinished, it was originally intended to be used at my work, but ended up just being a fun exercise for me.
-It was an excuse for me to try out records, multi-methods and Clojure in general.
+It was an excuse for me to try out records, multi-methods, and Clojure in general.

 ## TODO